otaviojr/node-red-contrib-smartthings/README.md

 # Configuring the SmartApp

-1. At your SmartThings App you need to create a new automation, at the discovery panel, you will see the NodeRed SmartApp.
-Click on it, select all devices SmartThings should notify you.
-Only the selected devices will send events back to NodeRed.
-Those not selected will not have theirs status updated.
+1. At your SmartThings App you need to create a new automation, at the discovery panel, you will see the NodeRed SmartApp, with tha name you choose when registering the SmartApp.
+2. Click on it, select all devices SmartThings should notify you.

+**Only the selected devices will send events back to NodeRed.
+Those not selected will not have theirs status updated.**

 # Debugging the SmartApp